pmdartus/blog/src/content/posts/2025/typescript-ai-aided-development/index.md

 ![Screenshot of Cursor setting's page](./iterate-on-lint.png)

-In the same way that type safety allows human software engineers to work effectively without needing to hold the entire codebase in their minds, coding agents aren't always required to load the entire project into their context window to generate valid and coherent code.
+In the same way that type safety allows human software engineers to work effectively with only a subset of the codebase in their minds, coding agents aren't always required to load the entire project into their context window to generate valid and coherent code.

 ## Polishing Your Types to Guide the AI